vishalcloudyuga/dcos-docs/1.8/usage/managing-services/uninstall.md

 ---
 post_title: Uninstalling Services
 nav_title: Uninstalling
-menu_order: 007
+menu_order: 004
 ---

 ## About uninstalling services

 Services can be uninstalled from either the web interface or the CLI.
-If a Universe service has any reserved resources, you also need to run the framework cleaner script.
+If the service has any reserved resources, you also need to run the framework cleaner script.
 The framework cleaner script removes the service instance from ZooKeeper, along with any data associated with it.

-# Uninstalling Universe services
+## Uninstalling a service

-### CLI
+### Uninstalling a service using the CLI

 1. Uninstall a datacenter service with this command: